Education in Peru: 19th century

+Through the 19th century, education in Peru was decentralized, with local governments overseeing the curricula, funds and teaching staff of schools.
 Following Peru's independence from Spain in 1821, education began to receive attention from the new national government, with José de San Martín establishing the Monitorial System as the main method of education in Peru in 1822.
 In 1825, Simón Bolívar expanded on the Monitorial system; he ordered the creation of a university in Trujillo, the building normal schools in the capital cities of each Peruvian department and the separation of primary and secondary educations.
 The 1828 Constitution of Peru promised the establishment of public education, though this was never immediately realized due to a lack of funding and political instability within the country.

 The first reform occurred in 1833 when a Department of Elementary Education was established in Lima to oversee primary education in the country.
 The department instituted multiple changes that included the prohibition of collecting student fees, ending coeducation, excellence bonuses for teachers and school schedules.
 This reform proved to do little to improve the quality of education in Peru.

 President Ramón Castilla performed further modifications to Peru's educational system.
-In 1850 he established a more centralized role of the education department, separated private schools from private schools and created a more modern educational tier system; primary, secondary and university educational levels.
+In 1850 he established a more centralized role of the education department, separated private schools from public schools and created a more modern educational tier system; primary, secondary and university educational levels.
 Later in 1855, Castilla created the University Council, imported professors from France and made education for boys and girls identical at primary levels.
 Finally in 1861, the National University of San Marcos was made the central location for university education in Peru.

 20th century

-The Government of Peru first assumed full responsibility for the education under the José Pardo y Barreda administration.
-A 1905 law it gave the national government authority over primary education instead of being administrated by municipal governments, established free and compulsory education, reorganized the Department of Elementary Education and provided direct funding to teachers.
+The Government of Peru first assumed full responsibility for education under the José Pardo y Barreda administration.
+A 1905 law it gave the national government authority over primary education instead of being administered by municipal governments, established free and compulsory education, reorganized the Department of Elementary Education and provided direct funding to teachers.